open-telemetry/oteps/text/0148-sampling-probability.md

 be controlled for by the sample size.
 Variance is unavoidable in an unbiased sample, but it vanishes when you have enough data.

-Although this makes it sounds like small sample sizes are a problem, due to expected high variance, this is just a limitation of the technique.
+Although this makes it sound like small sample sizes are a problem, due to expected high variance, this is just a limitation of the technique.
 When variance is high, use a larger sample size.